-I wrapped my mandolin in a blanket shrouded a favored memory in cloth.
+I have wrapped my mandolin in a blanket.
 I used a large sheet that is soft and implies warmth.
-However, I have bound the sheet with ties that create an "X" across the body as if to say do not enter, not allowed, hands off.
+However, I bound the sheet with ties that create an "X" across the body, as if to say do not enter, not allowed, hands off.
 The blanket covers the mandolin though the shape is familiar the object is out of sight and now out of mind pushed back to the subconscious while other things like daily life of being a parent and having to work take dominance.
 As the blanket hides away my mandolin, keeping my memory safe, my happiness safe it also muffles the sound.
 Not played, the melody unheard the sheet dampens the music pushing the object to the back of my subconscious mind.

 I often hear the phrase "In another life", this applies to my piano.
 I have not played her for years and I wonder if I still can.
 I'm not sure I remember how.
 When I moved into Courtenay, I moved the piano with me.
-It stands in the living room against a wall and has settled into being a what not shelf.
+It stands in the living room against a wall and has settled into being a what- not shelf.
 Plants, books, paintings, papers a calculator pill bottles, and a Kleenex box adorn it.
 My piano is another part of me that I put away while be responsible.
-So, for the purpose of this exercise I covered it with a bed sheet and drew what I saw.